-At March 31, 2017, we did not use credit default swaps or other forms of credit protection to hedge the exposures summarized in the table above.
+At September 30, 2017, we did not use credit default swaps or other forms of credit protection to hedge the exposures summarized in the table above.

 If the European credit crisis, including countries that may choose to leave the Euro zone as Britain has, continues to impact these major European financial institutions, it is possible that it will also impact the operations of their U.S. subsidiaries.
 Our financings and operations could be adversely affected by such events.
 We monitor our exposure to our repurchase agreement and swap counterparties on a regular basis, using various methods, including review of recent rating agency actions, financial relief plans, credit spreads or other developments and by monitoring the amount of cash and securities collateral pledged and the associated loan amount under repurchase agreements or the fair value of swaps with our counterparties.
 We make reverse margin calls on our counterparties to recover excess collateral as permitted by the agreements governing our financing arrangements or interest rate swaps, or may try to take other actions to reduce the amount of our exposure to a counterparty when necessary.
+We actively manage the number of repurchase agreement counterparties and had 27 counterparties as of September 30, 2017.